 This article will look at the Magic Kingdom Ferry and surrounding resort boat services.
 Whether you’re headed to the Magic Kingdom or want to visit a resort for dining or leisure, it’s important to know the best way to get around.

-As you probably know, these tips and details are based on my personal travel experiences.
-I intentionally walk through these processes and take these photos when I’m visiting the parks and resorts.
+These tips and details are based on my travel experiences.
+Since I’m often at the resorts and parks, I intentionally walk through these processes and take photos to provide you with the most updated information possible.

 Magic Kingdom Ferry Boat

-In a rush to get to the park, don’t forget to take a photo or write down the row where you parked.
+Tip: In a rush to get to the park, don’t forget to take a photo or write down the row where you parked.
 The last thing you want is to spend 30 minutes looking for your car after 12 hours of standing in line for rides all day.
-I know because it’s happened to me on more than one occasion.

 When you arrive at the Transportation and Ticket Center, you have two main options for getting to the Magic Kingdom: